A.

 Evolving "Practice" from a Feature to a Scalable Learning System.

-However, our practice ecosystem was fragmented, technically debt-ridden, and treated "learning" and "testing" as the same action.
+Despite its importance, the practice ecosystem was fragmented, technically constrained, and designed around exam simulation, treating learning and testing as the same action

-However, our practice ecosystem was fragmented, technically debt-ridden, and treated "learning" and "testing" as the same action.
+Despite its importance, the practice ecosystem was fragmented, technically constrained, and designed around exam simulation, treating learning and testing as the same action

 Outcome